-The federal USF disbursements received by the Independent and other rural incumbent local exchange companies that are the subject of this certification are divided into two categories.
-Local Switching Support ("LSS"), and High Cost Loop Support ("HCLS").
+The federal USF disbursements received by the Company and other rural incumbent local exchange companies that are the subject of this certification are divided into two categories: Local Switching Support ("LSS"); and High Cost Loop Support ("HCLS").
 The FCC in conjunction with the Federal-State Joint Board on Universal Service has created each of these mechanisms.
 This means that representatives from State Commissions have also been involved in the development of these mechanisms through their representation in the Joint Board process.

 LSS rules established by the FCC use the embedded costs of the rural ILECs associated with switching investments, depreciation, maintenance, expenses, taxes and an FCC established rate of return.
-Again, this is based upon certified cost studies submitted by each rural ILEC and reviewed by NECA.
+Again, this is based upon certified cost studies submitted by each rural ILEC and reviewed by NECA or FCC-prescribed average schedule formulae.
 This amount is used to offset the rural ILECs' interstate switching revenue requirement.
-The remainder of that revenue requirement, again as set forth in the company's annual interstate cost study, makes up the switching rate which is charged to interexchange carriers.